The General tab of the requisition template enables the administrator to configure the following:

 - Click .
 This adds the user to the Requisition Owners section.

-The hiring manager is considered a reviewer and is dynamically assigned the Requisition: Reviewer permission.
+The hiring manager is considered a reviewer and is dynamically assigned the permission to review requisitions.
 The hiring manager is also sent any emails that are configured with "Hiring Manager" as a recipient.
 This is not a required field.
-Job requisition templates can only have one hiring manager.
+Requisition templates can only have one hiring manager.

 To add a hiring manager:

 - Click .
 This opens the Select User pop-up.

 - Click .
 This adds the hiring manager to the Applicant Reviewers section.

 Reviewers are dynamically assigned the permission to review requisitions that apply to the associated requisition.